Collo1234187/Collo1234187/README.md

 💞️ I’m looking to collaborate on web development projects, especially those involving JavaScript, HTML, and CSS.
 I’m open to working with like-minded developers to build interactive and user-friendly websites.

-📫 How to reach me: Feel free to connect with me for collaborations, coding discussions, or project ideas.
-(You can add your preferred contact details here!)
+📫 How to reach me: Feel free to connect with me for collaborations, coding discussions, or project ideas at eazytech600@gmail.com

 😄 Pronouns: He/Him